San Francisco, California

 COFFEED is a beautiful company.
 It roasts its own coffee, loves its locals, and strives to be Eco-friendly, as well as giving 10% of its beverage sales and 5% of its food sales to local charities.
 Its mission is akin to The Inspired Word's - CONNECTING, COLLABORATING, BUILDING COMMUNITY.

 Produced by Mike Geffner Presents The Inspired Word

 Mike Geffner Presents The Inspired Word

-Founded and produced by longtime New York City journalist and former Village Voice columnist Mike Geffner, The Inspired Word is one of the hottest open mic/performance events in the country, happening every week in downtown Manhattan and having featured some of the finest original performers in the country.
+Founded and produced by longtime New York City journalist and former Village Voice columnist Mike Geffner, The Inspired Word is one of the hottest open mic/performance events in the country, happening every week in NYC and having featured some of the finest original performers in the country.
 Past features include Golden Globe award-winning actress Jill Eikenberry, Emmy/Golden Globe nominated Amber Tamblyn, film/TV actor/comedian Taylor Negron, actor/comedian/TV personality John Fugelsang, Grammy nominated singer Carolyn Malachi, American Idol finalist Anwar Robinson, and HBO Def Poetry stars Shihan, Suheir Hammad, Lemon Andersen, Regie Cabico, Gemineye, and Beau Sia.
 For more info, please visit: